Script Editor

 FD mean ≤0.3mm · FD max ≤2.0mm · Scrubbed ≤20% · tSNR ≥40 · DVARS ≤1.3 · AOR ≤0.2 · Vols ≥150 · EPI Reg pass/fail

-The Methods Text button generates a complete paragraph for your paper's Methods section describing your QC procedure, thresholds applied, and excluded subjects with reasons — ready to paste directly into your manuscript.
+Export CSV produces a publication-ready table with all subjects, metrics, and pass/fail status.
+Methods Text generates a complete paragraph for your paper's Methods section — thresholds used, subjects assessed, subjects excluded with reasons, and final N. Ready to paste directly into your manuscript.

 Command Hub